SparkWorksnet/datalake-receiver/DOCKER.md

 ```

 ### Q: Can I change the MinIO credentials?
-A: Yes, edit the `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` in docker-compose-minio.yml, and update the corresponding variables in the data-lake-receiver service.
+A: Yes, edit the `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` in docker-compose-minio.yml, and update the corresponding variables in the datalake-receiver service.

 ### Q: How do I scale this for production?
 A: Consider: